danielabmartins/devops-24-25-1241902/CA1/README.md

 I started by setting up a new directory for the assignment, called /CA2/part2, and cloned the example application from the provided Bitbucket repository.
 This repository contained a build.gradle file and included the Gradle Wrapper to maintain a consistent environment.
 Once everything was installed, I checked if Gradle was correctly set up by running ``gradle -v`` in the terminal.
-This command also allows me to see which version of Gradle I am using at the moment.
+This command also lets me see which version of Gradle I am using at the moment.

 ### Gradle Basic Demo